freakfreak22/freakfreak22.github.io/_pages/about.md

 ---
 layout: page
-title: about
+title: About
 image: '/assets/about.jpg'
 ---

 Welcome to my Blog.
+Riyo is my developer name.
+Please call me Riyo.
 I am a student programmer interested in C and C++.
-I wanna be a brilliant programmer!
+I wanna be a brilliant programmer.
-Have a nice day!
+Have a nice day and Thanks for reading.